bgd-labs/aave-proposals/src/20230828_AaveV3_Eth_AaveBGDPhase2/AaveBGDPhase2.md

 The proposal payload does the following:

 1. Releases the upfront payment component to BGD Labs: 1'140'000 aDAI v2 and 3'600 AAVE.
-2. Migrates the aDAI v2 of the Aave Ethereum Collector to aDAI v3, in order to create an stream from Aave v3, following the principles of migration v2->v3 of the community.
+2. Migrates the aDAI v2 of the Aave Ethereum Collector to aDAI v3, in order to create a stream from Aave v3, following the principles of migration v2->v3 of the community.
 3. Creates 2 streams for 6 months: 760'000 aDAI v3 and 2'400 AAVE.

 <br>